evamaxfield/distributed-ecosystem/README.md

 By choosing a workflow development framework that allows us to kick off workflow runs just like a normal bin script, it makes it feel (and is) more iterative.
-If we want to compare the outputs of the same workflow but with an upstream task using version 1 vs version 2 of an algorithm that _should_ be as simple as kicking off the bin script once, changing which import you use, then kicking off the bin script again*.
+If we want to compare the outputs of the same workflow but with an upstream task using version 1 vs using version 2 of an algorithm, that _should_ be as simple as kicking off the bin script once, changing which import you use, then kicking off the bin script again*.

-_* There are many more things to do for a "production" setup -- usually, updating the tests, the docker image, etc. But this requirement is specifically to address iterative scientific workflow development._
+_* There are many more things to do for a "production" setup -- usually, updating the tests, the docker image, etc. But this requirement is specifically to address the immediate need from scientists on scalable iterative scientific workflow development._

 #### Separation of Execution and Workflow

-Looking at our original goals there was a key point of being able to run workflows on a local machine or on a cloud deployment -- Prefect solves this by having builtin separation of workflow management and actual execution.
-What this means is that to parallelize an entire workflow, you can provide an executor to the workflow, indicating to the system how it should execute this workflow.
+Looking at our original goals there was a key point of being able to run workflows on a local machine or on a cloud deployment -- Prefect solves this by having builtin separation of workflow management from actual execution.
+What this means is that to parallelize an entire workflow, you can provide a specific executor indicating to the system how it should execute this workflow.
 Given that Prefect has deep ties to Dask, this means you can provide all of the options listed in the [Dask](#dask) section for cluster deployments to Prefect and it will parallelize to the best of it's ability.
-If Dask isn't the best solution, in the future, this executor can simply be swapped out.
+If Dask isn't the best solution in the future, this executor can simply be swapped out.

 One additional benefit of this behavior is that instead of making a roundtrip to the workflow triggering machine with the intermediate results of the workflow, it will